Pilipinas Got Talent: Season 2 (2011)

 The second season premiered on February 26, 2011, replacing Star Circle Quest and Star Power respectively.
 Ai-Ai delas Alas, Kris Aquino, and Freddie Garcia reprised their judging duties from first season.
-Same with the hosts, Billy Crawford and Luis Manzano who was joined by Nikki Gil.
+The hosts, Billy Crawford and Luis Manzano, also reprised their hosting roles, and they were joined by Nikki Gil.
 The major auditions for the second season were held in Dagupan, Batangas, Naga, Cebu, Davao and Metro Manila.
-It is also the season where they held micro-auditions in other cities and provinces in the Philippines where hopefuls are judged by the Pilipinas Got Talent staff.
+It is also the season where they held micro-auditions in other cities and provinces in the Philippines where hopefuls are judged by the show's staff.

 There are 174 acts who passed the auditions and made it to the Judges' Cut.
 The Luzon and Visayas auditionees where selected in Dolphy Theater in Quezon City where 26 acts made it to the semi-finals.
 On the other hand, the remaining 10 acts from Mindanao were visited by the judges in their respective hometown.
 The semi-finals were held in PAGCOR Theater in Parañaque City.
 In addition, there is a wildcard round for those semi-finalists who made it to the top three highest audience votes but lost the judges' votes are given a chance to compete again in order to make it to the grand finals.
 Only two will be chosen for this round.